welaughindoors/EmberUDK/README.md

 - API's for Flash and Flash/US communication
 - Working health bar communication
 - Basic sword trail implementation on katana and heavy sword.
 Also stays active during chamber
+- When chamber is held down, camera starts zooming in.
+After a while, Pawn will release attack and camera resets

 ####AI by Inathero